martintrojer/martintrojer.github.com/content/post/2012-08-28-some-more-datalog.md

 ;; ({:height 73, :first "Jane"} {:height 71, :first "John"})
 ```

-In my previous posts I described a number of different way to use core.logic, unify+clojure.set/join to replicate the same query.
-How does the execution times compare?
-I use the same benchmark as in the previous post (the same query, with 5000 joins between the 2 'tables').
+In my previous posts, I described several different ways to use core.logic, unify+clojure.set/join to replicate the same query.
+How do the execution times compare?
+I use the same benchmark as in the previous post (the same query, with 5,000 joins between the two 'tables').

-Datomic/datalog is fastest by far needing ~11ms to complete.
-Second fastest is the unify + clojure.set/join solution [described here]({{< ref "2012-07-16-replicating-datomicdatalog-queries-with-corelogic.md" >}}) about an order of magnitude slower at ~150ms.
-The core.logic defrel/fact and contrib.datalog is about equal in speed at ~320ms, ie. 2x slower than unify+join and ~30x slower than datomic/datalog.
+Datomic/Datalog is fastest by far, needing about 11ms to complete.
+Second fastest is the unify + clojure.set/join solution [described here]({{< ref "2012-07-16-replicating-datomicdatalog-queries-with-corelogic.md" >}}), about an order of magnitude slower at around 150ms.
+The core.logic defrel/fact and contrib.datalog solutions are about equal in speed at approximately 320ms, i.e., twice as slow as unify+join and about 30 times slower than Datomic/Datalog.

 ### Conclusion
-My recent datalog posts focused on querying in-memoy data structures (like log rings etc).
-This is not exactly what Datomic was designed to do, still it's query engine performs really well.
+My recent Datalog posts focused on querying in-memory data structures (like log rings, etc.).
+This is not exactly what Datomic was designed to do, yet its query engine performs remarkably well.
 An added bonus is that it's low on ceremony.
-The recently announced Datomic free edition eradicates some of my initial fear of using it in my projects.
-The main drawback is that Datomic is closed sourced, even the free edition.
-Another detail that's annoying is that even if you're just after the datalog/query machinery -- by adding datomic-free, you pull in all of datomics 27 jar dependencies weighing in at 19Mb.
-That's quite a heavy tax on your uberjar. <br/><br/>There are certainly alternatives, like core.logic and contrib.datalog.
-But the order of magnitude worse execution time can be hard to live with if your datasets are big.
-By using datomic/datalog queries you also have the flexibility to move into disk-based databases if your datasets explodes.
-More on this in upcoming blog posts.
+The recently announced Datomic free edition eliminates some of my initial fears about using it in my projects.
+The main drawback is that Datomic is closed source, even in the free edition.
+Another detail that's annoying is that even if you're just after the Datalog/query machinery, adding datomic-free pulls in all 27 of Datomic's jar dependencies, weighing in at 19MB.
+That's quite a heavy tax on your uberjar.

 For completeness, here's the join-test function I used for the contrib.datalog benchmark;